-Annual and Semi-Annual Reports
+Annual and Semi-Annual Reports and Form N-CSR

 Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
-In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
 In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-The SAI and the Shareholder Reports will be available free of charge on the Fund's website at www.reganfunds.com.
-You can also obtain a free copy of the SAI and Shareholder Reports, request other information, or make general inquiries about the Fund by calling the Fund toll-free at 888-44-REGAN (888-447-3426) or by writing to:
+The SAI, the shareholder reports, and other information such as the Fund's financial statements are available free of charge on the Fund's website at www.reganfunds.com.
+You can obtain a free copy of the SAI and shareholder reports, request other information, or make general inquiries about the Fund by calling 888-44-REGAN (888-447-3426) or by writing to: